 If someone complains about my mailing list, will you tell me?

-If you're following our mailing list rules, we'll definitely provide you with the address of anyone who complains so you can remove that person from your list.
+If you're following our mailing list rules and verifying all addresses, we'll provide you with the address of anyone who complains so you can remove that person from your list.

 And of course, we won't count such complaints as an actual spam complaint against you: it's just a mistake on the recipient's part.

 However, if you aren't following our policies, we can't pass along the address of anyone who complains.
-You'll need to demonstrate that you're complying with our spam policy to see the addresses.
+You'll need to demonstrate that you're complying with the policy to see the addresses.

 (That said, we should mention that in most cases, we don't know the address ourselves anyway.
 That's because most spam reports are sent using anonymous complaint services such as SpamCop or AOL's spam reporting feature.)